SheikhAnandee/Sazaoecommerceproject/README.md

 and jQuery to align with industry best practices.

 # Objective
-• Allow customers to browse, search and filter products by categories, price range and purchase.
+• Allow customers to browse, search and filter products by categories, price range and purchase. <br>
-• Provides a smooth user experience with features like product reviews, ratings, wishlist and user subscription.
+• Provides a smooth user experience with features like product reviews, ratings, wishlist and user subscription.<br>
-• Provide a seamless shopping cart experience, allowing buyers to add products from different vendors and complete orders in one checkout process.
+• Provide a seamless shopping cart experience, allowing buyers to add products from different vendors and complete orders in one checkout process.<br>
-• Allow customers to track their orders post-purchase in real-time.
+• Allow customers to track their orders post-purchase in real-time.<br>
-• Enable vendors to list their products, update shop profile and add, update, and delete products.
+• Enable vendors to list their products, update shop profile and add, update, and delete products.<br>
-• Implement an admin approval process for vendor-submitted products before theygo live on the platform.
+• Implement an admin approval process for vendor-submitted products before theygo live on the platform.<br>
-• Admin can create promotions, discounts, and coupon codes, shipping methods.
+• Admin can create promotions, discounts, and coupon codes, shipping methods.<br>
-• Provide vendors and admins with detailed sales reports
+• Provide vendors and admins with detailed sales reports<br>

 # Scopes
-• Login Page – This page is designed for registered users to log into their accounts.
+• Login Page – This page is designed for registered users to log into their accounts. <br>
-• Dashboard – Provides specific dashboards for customers, vendors, and admins to manage orders, products, and platform activities
+• Dashboard – Provides specific dashboards for customers, vendors, and admins to manage orders, products, and platform activities<br>
-• Home Page – Displays featured products, categories, and promotions, serving as the main shopping interface for customers.
+• Home Page – Displays featured products, categories, and promotions, serving as the main shopping interface for customers.<br>
-• Product Details Page - Offers detailed information about a product, including images, descriptions, reviews, and price.
+• Product Details Page - Offers detailed information about a product, including images, descriptions, reviews, and price. <br>
-• Add to Cart Page - Displays the list of products added to the cart, allowing customers to modify quantities and proceed to checkout.
+• Add to Cart Page - Displays the list of products added to the cart, allowing customers to modify quantities and proceed to checkout. <br>
-• Checkout Page - Finalizes the purchase by collecting shipping details, coupons and processing payments for items in the cart
+• Checkout Page - Finalizes the purchase by collecting shipping details, coupons and processing payments for items in the cart<br>

 # Modules
 This system consists of several modules.
 These are:
-**• Registration/Login: ** Where users and vendors can create and Login an account with their email and password.
+**• Registration/Login: ** Where users and vendors can create and Login an account with their email and password. <br>
-• Update Profile Information: Where users and vendors can update their profile and upload their personal information (such as address, profile picture, name, shop description).
+• Update Profile Information: Where users and vendors can update their profile and upload their personal information (such as address, profile picture, name, shop description).<br>
-• Shopping Cart: Users can add products to a cart, view items, and proceed to checkout.
+• Shopping Cart: Users can add products to a cart, view items, and proceed to checkout.<br>
-• Order Placement: Users can place orders for products and choose delivery options.
+• Order Placement: Users can place orders for products and choose delivery options.<br>
-• Payment Gateway: Secure payment processing through various methods (e.g., cash on delivery, Stripe).
+• Payment Gateway: Secure payment processing through various methods (e.g., cash on delivery, Stripe). <br>
-• Order Tracking: From order dispatch to delivery, customers can monitor the progress of their products.
+• Order Tracking: From order dispatch to delivery, customers can monitor the progress of their products.<br>
-• Product Reviews / Ratings : Users can leave reviews and rate products they have purchased.
+• Product Reviews / Ratings : Users can leave reviews and rate products they have purchased.<br>
-• Wishlist: Customers can save products to a wishlist for future purchases.
+• Wishlist: Customers can save products to a wishlist for future purchases.<br>
-• Order History: Users can view previous orders and their details.
+• Order History: Users can view previous orders and their details. <br>
-• Blogs: Users can view blogs provided in the website.
+• Blogs: Users can view blogs provided in the website.<br>
-• Newsletter Subscription: Users can subscribe to newsletters to receive promotional emails and updates.
+• Newsletter Subscription: Users can subscribe to newsletters to receive promotional emails and updates.<br>
-• Become a Seller: Users can apply to become sellers by filling out necessary details to upgrade their accounts.
+• Become a Seller: Users can apply to become sellers by filling out necessary details to upgrade their accounts.<br>
-• Customer Support: Access to help and support features, such as live chat or ticketing systems.
+• Customer Support: Access to help and support features, such as live chat or ticketing systems.<br>

 Description of vendor modules:
 Product Management: Vendors can upload, edit, and manage their product listings